 Place 2 μL 10X orange loading dye into each tube.

-Add 8 μL DNA product from 8-tube strip into designated tubes
+Add 8 μL DNA product from the 8-tube strip into the designated tubes, and aspirate using the pipette to mix the loading dye and sample.

 To a 6th tube, add 2 μL loading dye and 8 μL 123 base pair (bp) DNA ladder.

-Load 10 μL from each microfuge tube into designated wells in the agarose gel (Figure 6).
+Load 10 μL from each microfuge tube into the designated wells in the agarose gel (Figure 5).
+Carefully, load the wells with a pipette tip submerged at an angle.

-Connect electrodes to electrophoresis chamberDNA is negatively charged, so it “runs” toward the positive electrode.
-Therefore, connect the positive electrode to the opposite side of chamber, where the wells were loaded.
+Connect the electrodes to the electrophoresis chamber and turn on the power source for 20 – 25 min.
+DNA is negatively charged, so it “runs” toward the positive electrode.
+Therefore, connect the positive electrode to the opposite side of the chamber, where the wells were loaded.

-225 V for small chamber or 275 V for large chamber) for 20 – 30m.
+225 V for the small chamber or 275 V for the large chamber) for 20 – 30 min.
 Small bubbles should be visualized moving up the sides of the chamber.

 Visualizing Gel

-Carefully transport gel into transilluminator or visual imager
+Carefully transport the gel into the transilluminator or visual imager and turn on the UV light to visualize the DNA bands on the gel.

-Analyze band positions on gel.
-Compare band positions of samples to positive control to determine if the organism template DNA is present.
+Analyze the band size and the positions on the gel.
+Compare the band positions of the samples to the positive control to determine if the organism template DNA is present.

+Stronger/larger bands indicate more DNA product at that location.

 Large DNA segments are not able to transport through gel easily.
 Therefore, the bands closer to the wells on the gel contain larger DNA segments.